srzer/cse-507-project/report/sections/overview.typ

 We apply this method separately on the numerator and denominator of our objective function and then use naive interval arithmetic to bound the resulting ratio, which results in an inexact bound.

 === Affine Arithmetic
-Affine arithmetic is a method for obtaining an approximate interval bound on a polynomial, and there is both a partial/first-order affine arithmetic and a full/higher-order affine arithmetic, the latter being more precise but involving more computation.
+Affine arithmetic is a method for obtaining an approximate interval bound on a polynomial.
+// and there is both a partial/first-order affine arithmetic and a full/higher-order affine arithmetic, the latter being more precise but involving more computation.
-Bernstein polynomials are very technical, but the method of affine arithmetic can be illustrated simply by example.
+// Bernstein polynomials are very technical, but the method of affine arithmetic It can be illustrated simply by example:
 If our variables are constrained to the intervals $x in [2, 4]$ and $y [3,7]$, then we define auxiliary variables constrained to $[-1, 1]$, call them $e_1$ and $e_2$, so that $x = e_1 + 3$ and $y = 2 e_2 + 5$.
 This normalization allows us to handle dependencies;
 when we compute the interval for $x -$x we compute $(e_1 + 3) - (e_1 + 3) = 0$.